WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 ## An example

-Let's start with the [`routes.js`](https://github.com/Keats/flow-typescript/blob/master/flow/src/app/routes.js) files and we get the following error:
+Let's start with the [`routes.js`](https://github.com/Keats/flow-typescript/blob/master/flow/src/app/routes.js) file where we get the following error:

 ```
   5: import { Route, IndexRoute } from "react-router";